Rate of Reaction and Equilibrium | AQA GCSE Chemistry | Topic 6

 • Factors affecting rate of reaction: concentration, pressure, surface area of the reactants, temperature, catalysts.

-• Apart from catalysts, they all increase frequency of collisions and the chance of successful collision
+• Apart from catalysts, they make particles closer together and increase frequency of collisions,

 • Catalysts: provide an alternative reaction pathway with a lower activation energy, without being used up.